open-telemetry/opentelemetry-specification/specification/logs/event-api.md

   when [creating the EventLogger](#create-eventlogger) MUST be set as the `event.domain` attribute on the `logRecord`.
 * The `event_name` MUST be set as the `event.name` attribute on the `logRecord`.
+* The `event_data` if provided MUST be set as the `event.data` attribute on the `logRecord`.
+Validation of the domain-specific contents of the `event_data` is optional and not required at the API level, as validation SHOULD occur downstream of the API.
+* `other_attributes` should be optional and is only provided to enable additional context about an `event` it is NOT a replacement for payload of an event which is represented by the contents of `event.data`.